imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 #### Feedback:
 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/cinemathe/issues/new).

-##### Planned Features and Fixes for v1.3.0:

-- **Feat: Implement Global Restructuring for Enhanced UX** This restructuring aims to fundamentally enhance user interaction with the platform by introducing a cohesive global navigation bar with key features such as a search function, personalized user panel, language selector, and a convenient back button.
-These modifications are designed to streamline navigation and improve overall usability, leading to a more intuitive and efficient user experience across the entire platform.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/da82b26f4b22ead0de49a673f02aba83e0f04747)

-- **Feat: Upcoming Page**
-  Introduce a new 'Upcoming' page designed to highlight forthcoming releases of TV shows and movies, along with the latest news from the cinema industry.
-For authenticated users, the content will be personalized according to their preferences, ensuring they receive updates tailored to their interests.
-Changelogs: [b9e5e2f](https://github.com/imprvhub/cinemathe/commit/b9e5e2fbc9ad996bd2908d76f5b07f0759f538ac) - [4f21121](https://github.com/imprvhub/cinemathe/commit/4f2112188423255aa82bb45fe8e3457754f4a677) - [76c9c34](https://github.com/imprvhub/cinemathe/commit/76c9c34a076313843cdd717033db685dc328aa60) - [80e801f](https://github.com/imprvhub/cinemathe/commit/80e801fae06d6072a2e7b9a7d8b3974f8b3874f6) - [2457427](https://github.com/imprvhub/cinemathe/commit/24574279b30d170740848416174aea564e257aa1) - [81682ea](https://github.com/imprvhub/cinemathe/commit/81682ea1b6ec637efd4615bef06844889f90b3f9) - [dbbe70b](https://github.com/imprvhub/cinemathe/commit/dbbe70b132c072a7148551c5e4c95b88f800d120) - [5b824ad](https://github.com/imprvhub/cinemathe/commit/5b824ad4ce6307365cda3975ab90094de1fbc619).

-- **Feat: Advanced Search Filters**
-  Implement advanced search by year, genre, and rating.
-This feature will enhance the search functionality, enabling users to filter their search queries more precisely.
-Users will be able to search by specific years, genres, and ratings, making it easier to find exactly what they're looking for.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/ec436b5c5772836a3332506ffb0804b479061ab9)

-- **Feat: Real-time Favorite Deletion**
-  Live deletion of favorites from the profile page.
-Users will be able to delete their favorites in real-time directly from their profile page, providing a more seamless and interactive experience.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/c0f81dfb455e345522eb1092dd5dce212822446a)

-- **Feat: Add Letterboxd Link to Movie Details**
-  This feature adds a Letterboxd link to the movie details page.
-The link is conditionally displayed based on the content type; it is visible only for movies and not for TV series.
-This differentiation is made because Letterboxd supports movies exclusively, not TV shows.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/fa1ffadb354fc7eeac0754ad8e465e00c9073eb0)

-- **Feat: Add Trakt TV Link to Movie and TV Show Details**
-  This feature adds a Trakt TV link to the movie and TV Show details page.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/40b47b551998d1995172edcabbfc57a2d5fd633b)

-- **Fix: Profile Name Display Issue**
-  Resolve an issue where the profile name is not displayed on the first launch.
-This fix will ensure that the profile name is correctly shown when a user accesses their profile for the first time.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/1bddc978def7a5d02c861fb5c81b0736cd90512a)

-- **Fix: Favorites Menu Responsiveness**
-  Improve responsiveness of the favorite collection menu on the profile page for resolutions wider than 600px.
-This fix will enhance the layout and usability of the favorites menu on larger screens.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/5f518c99e227a79290fa2a42b31679ed23d0bfdb)

-- **Fix: Star Ratings in Profile**
-  Integrate star icons into the user ratings section of profile/index.vue.
-This enhancement will visually display user ratings using stars, offering a more clear and intuitive representation of ratings.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/7475c00b4d9b40841c730da397e0f40a773c9eea)

-- **Fix: Move Language Picker to Top**
-  Move the Language Picker from the footer to the top of the page.
-This change will make it more visible to all users and improve the user experience.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/46450650d3b44c72ded83d559abe0f09b2765049)

 #### Attributions